 It’s about the quality.
 Not Style.

-Skiing is a sport in which having reputable brands is not solely because one wishes to become the fashionista of the slopes, but rather to protect yourself and other slope users, from the dangers of low-quality equipment.
+Skiing is a sport in which having a reputable brand is not solely because one wishes to become the fashionista of the slopes, but rather to protect yourself and other slope users, from the dangers of low-quality equipment.

 But which brands are best and which are really the TOP ski brands?